-Sunderland Marine Insurance Company Limited - New Zealand branch ("the branch") is registered to carry on inward insurance business in New Zealand for a foreign company.
-The branch's principal activity is general insurance.
+Sunderland Marine Insurance Company Limited - New Zealand branch ("the branch") was registered to carry on inward insurance business in New Zealand for a foreign company up until 31 October 2018.
+The branch's principal activity was general insurance up to 31 October 2018, after which the branch has not entered into any transactions.

-The financial statements were authorised for issue by the directors on 14 June 2018.
+The financial statements were authorised for issue by the directors on 20 June 2019.